thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 ### Instance ID

 The Instance ID claim represents the unique identifier of the instance.
-It is a hash of the public key corresponding to the Initial Attestation Key (IAK).
+It is a 32 bytes hash of the public key corresponding to the Initial Attestation Key (IAK).
 If the IAK is a symmetric key then the Instance ID is a hash of the IAK.
+It is encoded as a EAT Universal Entity ID of type RAND, i.e., with a 0x01 type byte prepended.
 The full definition is in the {{PSA-SM}}.

 This claim MUST be present in a PSA attestation token.